lucasscharenbroch/personal-site/content/blog/why-haskell-is-a-great-language.md

 Though concepts like <i>Monad</i>s, <i>Monoid</i>s and <i>Functor</i>s have a steep initial learning curve, once they are understood, they offer a way to bootstrap expressivity and generality, and a much more robust framework for defining the behavior of types (and data transformations, which is the essence of programming).

-These mathematical ideas are inherent in the way we write programs; you ignore their existance, but you can't avoid using them.
+These mathematical ideas are inherent in the way we write programs; you ignore their existence, but you can't avoid using them.
-Haskellers embrace these ideas and use them to their advantage to have a greater understanding of the patterns beneath their code and to write programs that better align with those patterns, which yeilds a massive gain in expressivity that leads to greater concision, safety, and generality.
+Haskellers embrace these ideas and use them to their advantage to have a greater understanding of the patterns beneath their code and to write programs that better align with those patterns, which yields a massive gain in expressivity that leads to greater concision, safety, and generality.

 The [Typeclassopedia](https://wiki.haskell.org/Typeclassopedia) is a great resource for understanding these patterns, and the [Parsec](https://wiki.haskell.org/Parsec) and [Lenses](https://en.wikibooks.org/wiki/Haskell/Lenses_and_functional_references) libraries are great examples of the many Haskell libraries that heavily use these patterns.